dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/documents-in-wpf.md

 ## Document Packaging

  The <xref:System.IO.Packaging> APIs provide an efficient means to organize application data, document content, and related resources in a single container that is simple to access, portable, and easy to distribute.
 A ZIP file is an example of a <xref:System.IO.Packaging.Package> type capable of holding multiple objects as a single unit.
 The packaging APIs provide a default <xref:System.IO.Packaging.ZipPackage> implementation designed using an Open Packaging Conventions standard with XML and ZIP file architecture.
 The [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] packaging APIs make it simple to create packages, and to store and access objects within them.
 An object stored in a <xref:System.IO.Packaging.Package> is referred to as a <xref:System.IO.Packaging.PackagePart> ("part").
-Packages can also include signed digital certificates that can be used to identify the originator of a part and to validate that the contents of a package have not been modified.
+Packages can also include signed digital certificates that can be used to identify the originator of a part and to validate that the contents of a package haven't been modified.
 Packages also include a <xref:System.IO.Packaging.PackageRelationship> feature that allows additional information to be added to a package or associated with specific parts without actually modifying the content of existing parts.
 Package services also support Microsoft Windows Rights Management (RM).

  The [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] Package architecture serves as the foundation for a number of key technologies: